T2201 Disability Tax Credit Application Form (Updated February 2024)

 The cumulative effect of significant limitations (page 14):

 This section of the T2201 form is only applicable to those persons who experience limitations in more than one impairment category.
 As such this section should not be overlooked.
-For if your limitations in one category do not quite meet the criteria to qualify you for the Disability Tax Credit under a single impairment category; you may still qualify for DTC if you experience significant limitations in two or more impairment categories.
+If your limitations in one category do not quite meet the criteria to qualify you for the Disability Tax Credit under a single impairment category; you may still qualify for DTC if you experience significant limitations in two or more impairment categories.

 Now, if you are someone with a significant disability in any of these areas, your medical practitioner is obligated to select the appropriate categories for you, based on their earlier responses.